The-Nazara-Project/Nazara/docs/src/contributors/documentation_workflow.md

 ## The Review Process

 Any changes to documentation will be reviewed by maintainers for the quality criteria mentioned below.
-Only after the review is successfuly will the changed be merged.
+Only after the review is successfully will the changed be merged.
 The review validates:

 - **Technical accuracy and sufficient depth:** The document matches implemented behaviour and guides are executable.
 - **Completeness:** All affected changes are documented.